MamarezaAlipour/STLonic/README.md

-# STLonic - A Collection of STL Extension
+# STLonic - A Collection of STL Extensions
 For more comfort, stability, endurance and less code!

 ## Table of Contents